 The schools featured below offer at least one of the IB's four programmes: the Primary Years Programme (PYP), Middle Years Programme (MYP), Diploma Programme (DP) and Career-related Programme (CP).
 You can use the search filter below to look for schools that offer one programme in particular.

 A small, independent nation at the heart of Europe, Switzerland offers a wide range of distinguished international schools in a stunning natural environment.
 Most are clustered around Zurich, Basle, Lausanne and Geneva, home of the International Baccalaureate office.

-There are 50 IB World Schools, of which 43 are authorised to teach the IB Diploma and eight offer three IB programmes.
-Among these, 34 teach in English, two in German and two in French.
-Bilingual teaching in English and French is offered at four schools, including the iconic Institut Le Rosey, which is popular with the world’s royalty.
+There are 54 IB World Schools, of which 46 are authorised to teach the IB Diploma and eight offer three IB programmes.
+Among these, 49 teach in English.
+Bilingual teaching in English and French is offered at four schools.

 Switzerland’s top private boarding schools have been offering international education since the early 20th century.
 Today, they draw 90 per cent of students from abroad, while many day schools serve the country’s cosmopolitan city dwellers.
 Schools follow the curriculums of Britain, America, France, Germany and Switzerland, often in combination with the IB.